MidnightCitizen/knowledge/README.md

+## Definition

 Store all the valuable knowledge that I can read, see or heard in a system of notes-tags-links.
+Not only to remember it, but to think *better*.

 ## Trigger